facebookresearch/hydra/website/docs/patterns/objects.md

     database: tutorial
 ```

-Finally, the application can instantiate the object from the configuration with a single line of code:
+With this, you can instantiate the object from the configuration with a single line of code:
 ```python
 @hydra.main(config_path="conf/config.yaml")
 def my_app(cfg):